erfan4323/Cpp-Mini-Projects/README.md

-> I intend to update this repo weekly so  stay tuned :yellow_heart:
+> I intend to add more projects to this repository weekly, so check it once in a while :yellow_heart: